Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 listed instead.

-The proof is verified by hashing together the provided elements, in the left/right arrangement dictated by the tree structure, and checking that the result equals the root value of the prefix tree.
+The proof is verified by hashing together the provided elements, in the left/right arrangement dictated by the bits of the search keys, and checking that the result equals the root value of the prefix tree.

 ## Combined Tree {#proof-combined-tree}